run-x/opta-docs/content/en/miscellaneous/iam.md

 ### Opta usage

-Once a project is setup with a correct billing account, opta only needs to run as a project owner for the given project (in time opta will create a refined role so the full owner scope is not needed).
+Once a project is setup with a correct billing account, Opta only needs to run as a project owner for the given project (in time Opta will create a refined role so the full owner scope is not needed).
 You can do this by running:

 ```shell
 gcloud auth application-default login